IcePickCybersolutions/speculum/README.md

 Making creating a deepfake as easy as answering a couple of questions

-What the code in this repo does is use the trained neural network from the paper (Advances in Neural Information Processing systems 32)[], and the source code put together by Dimitris Poulopoulos in (their tutorial)[], but automates the processes they used to create deepfake videos.
+What the code in this repo does is use the trained neural network from the paper (Advances in Neural Information Processing systems 32)[], and the source code put together by Dimitris Poulopoulos in (their tutorial)[https://towardsdatascience.com/how-to-produce-a-deepfake-video-in-5-minutes-513984fd24b6], but automates the processes they used to create deepfake videos.

 So by using this program anyone with a little bit of storage and an internet connection can create a relatively convincing deepfake.